martin-ruseq/martin-ruseq/README.md

 I am glad you have visited my profil.
 I'm Marcin, a recent graduate with a First-Class degree in Cybercrime and IT Security from the South East Technological University (SETU).

-In my leisure time, I enjoy immersing myself in the world of cybersecurity challenges on platforms like TryHackMe and HackTheBox 💻🛡️.
+In my leisure time, I enjoy immersing myself in the world of cybersecurity challenges on platforms like TryHackMe and HackTheBox🛡️.
 When not delving into the cyber realm, I find joy in listening to music 🎵 and cruising on my motorcycle 🏍️.

 # Social Media 👥
  :link: Connect with me on [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/marcin-rusiecki/)](https://www.linkedin.com/in/marcinrusiecki)